Grohden/babel-transform-imports-clone/README.md

 ```

 You may combine a regular expression in the library name with a function
-transform, any captures of the regex will be passed as a second argument (`matches`).
+transform, and any captures of the regex will be passed as a second argument
+(`matches`).

 ## Webpack